emreYbs/Readme.md/README.md

 ### A little info about me 🧑‍💻

 I am an instructor at a university and help my students with technical English.
 I try to improve myself on Python, natural language processing, and infoSec.
 I am not a professional programmer or a cyber security professional.
 However, I have a strong desire to learn and improve everyday.
-So, who knows I can change careers soon.
+So, who knows I may switch careers soon.
 We need to be open-minded and flexible in life, don't we ❔  😊

 I am a serious ameteur of these subjects:
 * Cybersecurity  🛡️